 Giant Fleeceflower, White Fleece Flower, White Dragon

-It can take a year or two to reach its mature size, but once it does, expect a bushy 4 - 6 ft. (h) x 4 - 8 ft. (w).
+It can take a year or two for Giant Fleece Flower to reach its mature size, but once it does, expect a bushy 4 - 6 ft. (h) x 4 - 8 ft. (w).
 It will bend slightly toward the sun, but should not need staking.

 Because of its size, Giant Fleece Flower will make a statement anywhere in the garden, but it’s white plumes make it especially useful for a partial shade garden.
-It’s great for any border that needs a vertical accent and also works well as a screen or to block a view of something like an air conditioning unit.
-Just be sure to give your plant plenty of room.
-It will fill out quickly.
+It’s great for any border that needs a vertical accent and also works well with several planted together as a screen or to block a view of something like an air conditioning unit.
+Just be sure to give your plants plenty of room.
+They will fill out quickly.

-- Soil: This plant is easy to grow and widely adaptable.
+- Soil: Giant Fleece Flower is easy to grow and widely adaptable.
 It can tolerate dry periods and is not particular about soil pH.

 - Planting: Giant Fleece Flower is generally grown from divisions.
-I have never seen seed for sale.
-It can be hard to find in nurseries but ask for it.
+You probably will not find seed for sale.
+Plants can be hard to find in nurseries but ask for it.
 The young plants don’t look like much, but a small clump with quickly fill out and blossom.

 Giant Fleece Flower requires very little maintenance.
 It has average water needs and will adapt to most soils.
-Although it enjoys moisture, once established it is moderately drought tolerant.
-I have never given mine any supplemental water and it has never disappointed me.
+Although it enjoys moisture, it does not like to sit in wet soil, Once established, Giant Fleece Flower is moderately drought tolerant.

 Cut back the old, dead foliage in early spring, before new growth starts.
-You could probably prune it back in the fall, if you prefer, but It looks so good in the fall that I leave it.
+The thick stems are hollow and cut easily.
+You could probably prune it back in the fall if you prefer, but It looks so good in the fall that you may want to keep it standing.

 No regular deadheading is required, to keep it blooming.
 As the plumes age, they will turn a pinkish mauve and eventually develop seedheads.